jordanmaglalang/HW8-C-vs.-C-/README.md

   ```

 ##TESTING METHODOLOGY

--Created the sane test matrices for both with same values in each to check consistency in output
+-Created the same test matrices for both with same values in each to check consistency in output
 -Applied the operations of addition, multiplication, scalar multiplication, and use of transpose
 -Prints out the expected value in main by displaying the sum of values in both files for visual correctdness